 Play a pivotal role in how goods and services are produced, distributed, and delivered to their destination

-The U.S. supply chain accounts for 37% of all domestic jobs.
+The U.S. supply chain accounts for 37% of all domestic jobs, according to the Harvard Business Review.
 Every supply chain consists of multiple steps, each with distinct responsibilities.
 Those entering this field have a number of focus areas to explore, including logistics, distribution, inventory management, quality assurance, transportation, and warehousing.

-This work also brings high visibility, since the work you do can directly impact a company’s financial success and reputation with the public.
-We’ve developed this guide to empower you with the information you need to make the right career choice for you.
+This work also brings high visibility, since what you do can directly impact a company’s financial success and reputation with the public.
+We’ve developed this guide to equip you with the information you need to understand the supply chain management career path.